zoe-walker/Visualizations/Examples/ProcessFlow/README.md

     *   __Position of label along flow__: the distance, in pixels, away from the source step that the label is drawn.
 This is optional and if not defined, defaults to the style property __linkLabelStandoff__.
     *	__Draw with Off Page Connectors__: Indicates if the link from source step to target step should be drawn directly (false) or indirectly (true) using an off page output connector linked to the source step and an off page input connector linked to the target step
     *	__Off Page Output Connector Label__: Label for off page output connector.
 Must be defined where Draw with Off Page Connectors is true.
-    *	__Off Page Input Connector Label__: Label for off page intput connector.
+    *	__Off Page Input Connector Label__: Label for off page input connector.
 If not defined then the connector is not drawn.
 This is to allow a single connector to be drawn where there are multiple off-page connections into the same step.
 At least one label must be defined for a target step where Draw with Off Page Connectors is true.
     *	__Drawing sequence number__: Defines the sequence in which flows are drawn (lower number before higher number).
 This is optional, flows with undefined sequence are drawn after flows with defined sequence in source step then target step order.
 Defined sequence numbers should be between 1 and 999,999.
 This can be used to resolve drawing conflicts and also to improve the appearance of flow routes.
     *   __Information contained in Flow__: Details of information element(s) carried by the flow.
 Zero or more relationships
         *   __Information__: one element